Kong/terraform-provider-konnect/docs/resources/portal.md

 ### Optional

+- `authentication_enabled` (Boolean) Whether the portal supports developer authentication.
+If disabled, developers cannot register for accounts or create applications.
+Default: true
-- `auto_approve_applications` (Boolean) Whether the requests from applications to register for products will be automatically approved, or if they will be set to pending until approved by an admin.
+- `auto_approve_applications` (Boolean) Whether requests from applications to register for APIs will be automatically approved, or if they will be set to pending until approved by an admin.
+Default: false
-- `auto_approve_developers` (Boolean) Whether the developer account registrations will be automatically approved, or if they will be set to pending until approved by an admin.
+- `auto_approve_developers` (Boolean) Whether developer account registrations will be automatically approved, or if they will be set to pending until approved by an admin.
+Default: false
-- `custom_client_domain` (String) The custom domain to access a self-hosted customized developer portal client.
-If this is set, the Konnect-hosted portal will no longer be available.  `custom_domain` must be also set for this value to be set.
-See https://github.com/Kong/konnect-portal for information on how to get started deploying and customizing your own Konnect portal.
-- `custom_domain` (String) The custom domain to access the developer portal.
-A CNAME for the portal's default domain must be able to be set for the custom domain for it to be valid.
-After setting a valid CNAME, an SSL/TLS certificate will be automatically manged for the custom domain, and traffic will be able to use the custom domain to route to the portal's web client and API.
-- `default_application_auth_strategy_id` (String) Default strategy ID applied on applications for the portal
+- `default_api_visibility` (String) The default visibility of APIs in the portal.
+If set to `public`, newly published APIs are visible to unauthenticated developers.
+If set to `private`, newly published APIs are hidden from unauthenticated developers. must be one of ["public", "private"]
+- `default_application_auth_strategy_id` (String) The default authentication strategy for APIs published to the portal.
+Newly published APIs will use this authentication strategy unless overridden during publication.
+If set to `null`, API publications will not use an authentication strategy unless set during publication.
+- `default_page_visibility` (String) The default visibility of pages in the portal.
+If set to `public`, newly created pages are visible to unauthenticated developers.
+If set to `private`, newly created pages are hidden from unauthenticated developers. must be one of ["public", "private"]
-- `description` (String) The description of the portal.
+- `description` (String) A description of the portal.
 - `display_name` (String) The display name of the portal.
 This value will be the portal's `name` in Portal API.
-- `force` (String) If true, delete specified portal and all related entities, even if there are developers registered to portal or if there are portal product versions with application registration enabled.
-If false, do not allow deletion if there are developers registered to portal or if there are portal product versions with application registration enabled.
+- `force_destroy` (String) If set to "true", the portal and all child entities will be deleted when running `terraform destroy`.
+If set to "false", the portal will not be deleted until all child entities are manually removed.
+This will IRREVERSIBLY DELETE ALL REGISTERED DEVELOPERS AND THEIR CREDENTIALS.
+Only set to "true" if you want this behavior.
 Default: "false"; must be one of ["true", "false"]
-- `is_public` (Boolean) Whether the portal catalog can be accessed publicly without any developer authentication.
-Developer accounts and applications cannot be created if the portal is public.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

+Labels are intended to store **INTERNAL** metadata.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `rbac_enabled` (Boolean) Whether the portal resources are protected by Role Based Access Control (RBAC).
-If enabled, developers view or register for products until unless assigned to teams with access to view and consume specific products.
+If enabled, developers view or register for APIs until unless assigned to teams with access to view and consume specific APIs.
+Authentication must be enabled to use RBAC.
+Default: false

 ### Read-Only

-- `application_count` (Number) Number of applications created in the portal.
+- `canonical_domain` (String) The canonical domain of the developer portal
 - `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
 - `default_domain` (String) The domain assigned to the portal by Konnect.
 This is the default place to access the portal and its API if not using a `custom_domain``.
-- `developer_count` (Number) Number of developers using the portal.
 - `id` (String) Contains a unique identifier used for this resource.
-- `published_product_count` (Number) Number of api products published to the portal
 - `updated_at` (String) An ISO-8601 timestamp representation of entity update date.

 ## Import